It’s important to make Excel spreadsheets accessible to everyone, even if you're using them internally.

 - Limit your use of blank cells

-- Use the Accessibility Checker to ensure your table doesn’t contain split cells, merged cells, or nested tables
+- Run Microsoft's Accessibility Checker to make sure you haven't missed any split cells, merged cells or nested tables

 Create accessible charts

-- Use a descriptive title for your chart
+- Use a descriptive title that explains what the chart shows

 Review your document using Microsoft’s built-in Accessibility Checker.